mosamadeeb/kurohyo_elpk_blender/README.md

 # kurohyo_elpk_blender
 Blender Import addon for Kurohyo PSP games ELPK container files.
 Can import models, textures, and animations.
+Can also export animations.

 Supports Blender versions >= 2.93 and <= 3.2.

 ***